robodhhb/RoboPiCam/20_Raspberry Pi project/readme.txt

 ========================English Version====================================
 Installation of the application "RoboPiCam"
 --------------------------------------------
-Prerequisite: Raspberry Pi 2/3 Model B/B+ with:
+Prerequisite: Raspberry Pi 2/3 Model B/B+ and 4 with:
    - Raspbian Stretch and Python 3.5.3 or
    - Raspbian Buster and Python 3.7.3
    - Raspberry Pi Camera V2